"Superstar" Billy Graham: Return to NWA and hiatus (1978–1982)

+Graham wrestled only three matches (one in Windsor, Ontario, Canada and two in Los Angeles) in 1981, and was reported to have died on November 8.
+However, that report was false and started by Dusty Rhodes as a joke.
+He also worked in Phoenix for pipe sprinklers.
+In 1982, he spent some time competing in Japan and the United States, adding some martial arts techniques to his repertoire.

 Second return to WWF (1982–1983)

-Graham returned to the now renamed World Wrestling Federation (WWF) in September 1982.
-He debuted in the promotion with an entirely new look: lean, with a bald head and mustache, and sporting black karate pants.
+Graham returned to the now-renamed World Wrestling Federation (WWF) in August 1982.
+He debuted in the promotion with an entirely new look: leaner, with a bald head and mustache, and sporting black karate pants.
 Graham later stated that he wanted to retire the "Superstar" character out of frustration with Vince McMahon Sr. for not letting him become a fan favorite.
 After his return, he attacked Backlund, destroying his championship belt.
-He challenged Backlund for the WWF Championship, but was unable to win the title.
-He left the promotion in April 1983.
+He challenged Backlund for the WWF Championship, but was unable to win the title and left the promotion in April 1983.

 Return to AWA and third return to NWA (1983–1986)

-Graham signed up with the AWA again in October 1983, wrestling mainly in the Mid West.
-By the following year he had regained his earlier body weight and in April 1984 he began his NWA run with Championship Wrestling from Florida, first as a member of Kevin Sullivan's Army of Darkness and later as the group's opponent after he tired of Sullivan's abuse of his valet, The Lock, and stopped Sullivan from beating her at ringside.
-From November 1984 Graham joined Jim Crockett Promotions (Mid-Atlantic Wrestling) in North Carolina, working for Paul Jones in his feud against Jimmy Valiant.
+Graham signed up with the AWA again in October 1983, and by the following year, he had regained his earlier body weight.
+In April 1984, he began his NWA run with Championship Wrestling from Florida, first as a member of Kevin Sullivan's Army of Darkness and later as the group's opponent after he was tired of Sullivan's abuse of his valet, The Lock, and stopped Sullivan from beating her at ringside.
+In November, Graham joined Jim Crockett Promotions (Mid-Atlantic Wrestling) in North Carolina, working for Paul Jones in his feud against Jimmy Valiant.
 It was during this stint, in the summer of 1985, that Graham bulked up further, and returned to his tie-dyed look, growing a full goatee and dyeing the mustache blond.
+His theme music during this time was "Bad to the Bone" by George Thorogood.